EndPointCorp/end-point-blog/2016/11/16/connect-multiple-jpa-repositories-using.html.md

 }
 ```
-MultitenantRoutingDataSource.java - here there's the definition which determines how the datasource establish the connection.
+MultitenantRoutingDataSource.java - here there’s the definition which determines how the datasource establish the connection.
 Specifically it will get the datasource which was set previously based on the request parameters

 ```java
 package com.domain.route;